Microsoft OneNote Training Courses for Effective Note-Taking

 Microsoft OneNote is a digital note-taking application that allows users to type or add handwritten notes, drawings, audio recordings, file attachments, screen clippings, and video.
 It’s an application most people have but don’t realise the benefits.
 We like to describe it as the best application you’ve never used!

 If you do lots of note taking during meetings, Microsoft OneNote can help to keep them tidy.
-Everything in OneNote is searchable, and your notebooks can be accessed via OneDrive for use anywhere.
+Everything is searchable, and your notebooks can be accessed via OneDrive for use anywhere.

-Standard 1 Day Microsoft OneNote Courses
+Standard ½ Day Microsoft OneNote Courses

 Comprehensive training manual with exercise files.
 Lifetime post-course support.